16 January, 2022 at 11:59 p.m. EST

 - A commitment to submit the project findings in one of the formats outlined in #8 above within 18 months of the initial date of funding

 The ISHLT Grants and Awards Committee will receive, process, peer review (3 reviewers from ISHLT and 3 reviewers from ICCAC), and score all applications.
 The ISHLT Grants and Awards Committee will provide copies of the grant applications and the collated score sheets to all reviewers.
-The ISHLT Grants and Awards Committee and Representatives of ICCAC will meet via conference call to select one mutually agreed-upon award recipient for that year.
-If projects submitted do not meet the scientific rigor of the peer review process, reviewers may elect to not make an award during any particular year.
+The ISHLT Grants and Awards Committee and Representatives of ICCAC will meet via conference call to select one mutually agreed-upon grant recipient for that year.
+If projects submitted do not meet the scientific rigor of the peer review process, reviewers may elect to not award a grant during any particular year.